klosinm/HangmanBot/README.md

 ```
 <img src="./images/hint.png" width="650">
 <br/>
 This takes a hit on the user, where a point is used, just like if they guessed incorrecly.
-If the user wishes to not play like this, they can use the command:
+If the user wishes to not be penalized for using a hint, they can use the command:
 ```
 h/hint w/outp
 ```
-where no points will get used, and hangman will not be harmed while still getting a letter for the word/phrase.
+where no points will be deducted, and hangman will not be harmed while still getting a letter for the word/phrase.
 <img src="./images/hintwoup.png" width="650">
 <br/>

 ##### Game Status:
 During the game the user can type the command:
 ```